The construction of the mega power plant is in progress with extensive excavation.

 Energy

 The exploratory tunnel for the planned “Lünerseewerk II” in Bürs is already 200 meters deep.
-It should be 800 meters deep and provide information about the composition of the rock.
+It should be 800 meters deep and provide information regarding the composition of the rock.
 The preparatory work for the two-billion-euro project has already begun.
 The “attack” of the tunnel was officially committed on Tuesday.

 The Lünersee II pumped storage power plant is a mega-project in which the state-owned energy supplier illwerke vkw will invest around two billion euros.
 With an output of 1,000 megawatts in turbine and pump operation, the power plant is intended to become an important balancing storage facility in order to smooth out the strongly fluctuating energy peaks from wind and photovoltaic generation and thus stabilize the grid.